lowjustin/ensign-pre-assessment/README.md

 The back-end is built on *NodeJS* with the *Express* framework.
 We use *TypeScript* for part of our application to provide type annotation and checking.

 #### Setup instructions
-1. In your terminal, open the `assignment-2-back-end` folder of this repository
+1. In a new terminal instance/window, open the `assignment-2-back-end` folder of this repository
 2. Run the command `npm install` to fetch and install all the project dependencies
 3. Copy and rename `sample.env` to `.env` to provide the necessary configuration for the back-end service
 4. Edit `.env` to suit your environment (default port is `4000`, database connection URI follows above)
+5. Run the command `npm build` to generate the application files
-5. Run the command `npm start` to start the application, and connect to the database
+6. Run the command `npm start` to start the application, and connect to the database
-6. In your web browser, open `http://localhost:4000/setupData` (adjust URL as necessary) to setup the tables and sample data in the database
+7. In your web browser, open `http://localhost:4000/setupData` (adjust URL as necessary) to setup the tables and sample data in the database
-7. Done
+8. Done

 #### Technical decisions and assumptions
 - uses *Sequelize* ORM (https://sequelize.org/) to simplify Model definition and querying